 The fair market value purchase option (FMV) provides an option to buy a leased asset at the end of the lease term at a price that represents the current worth of the asset.
 It’s important to note, it is not an obligation to buy the asset.
 FMV is a popular and affordable option for assets that quickly become obsolete, such as laptop computers, GPS systems and other types of technology.
 It’s a smart way to manage costs and maintenance issues related to technology equipment that quickly becomes aged and outdated.

 An alternative to a FMV lease

-An alternative to FMV is a fixed price purchase option.
+An alternative to FMV is a fixed-price purchase option.
 This option gives the lessee a specific cost of purchasing the asset at the end of the lease term, without knowing what the fair market value will be at the end of the lease.
-FMV and IBR are among the many lease counting calculations which need to be executed correctly to make fully-informed decisions about lease-versus-buy and lease structure and lease options selected.
+FMV and IBR are among the many lease accounting calculations which need to be executed correctly to make fully informed decisions about lease-versus-buy and lease structure and lease options selected.
 A company should develop a comprehensive, sustainable environment to fully monitor, control and continuously optimize leasing practices.
-Learn more about how you can meet the new leases accounting requirements and drive positive business results with CoStar lease accounting software.
+Learn more about how you can meet the new lease accounting requirements and drive positive business results with CoStar lease accounting software.